Defer my offer - Section contents

 Some graduate coursework programs like the Doctor of Veterinary Medicine do not offer deferral options at all unless evidence of extenuating circumstances is provided.
 All deferral application assessments are made at the graduate school level and commencing students who are considering course deferrals are advised to contact admissions staff at the relevant graduate school for deferral possibilities.

-If you are a graduate research candidate who wishes to discuss options for deferring the commencement of your candidature, please contact the graduate research administrator for your graduate school.
+If you are a graduate research candidate who wishes to discuss options for deferring the commencement of your candidature, please contact the graduate research administrator for your graduate school or faculty.

 How to apply